Last Updated on January 18, 2025

 Course of Yamuna River

-From its source in the Champasar glacier the river flows 200 km southwards making its way through the lower Himalayan region as well as the Shivalik ranges.
-Near Naugaon you can witness some terraced land formation which are believed to have been formed here over a long period of time.
-Tons river, a centre of adventure water sports activities, is the largest tributary which drains a massive portion of the upper catchment area and is said to hold more water than the main stream of the river.
-Rising from Har ki Dun valley it later on goes on to merge near Dehradun with Kalsi.
-Gracefully making its way downwards from Dehradun it then crosses the famous Sikh pilgrimage destination of Ponta Sahib and finally reaches Tajewala in Haryana.
-During the dry season months the stretch of river between Delhi and Tajewala dam completely dries up.
-The river Yamuna defines the border between Uttarakhand and Himachal Pradesh and in between Haryana, UP and Delhi.
-It runs almost parallel to Ganga once it enters the Indo Gangetic plains.
-This land in between is the Ganges – Yamuna doab region and spreads on an area of 69,000 sq. km.
+From its source in the Champasar glacier, the river flows 200 km southwards, making its way through the lower Himalayan region as well as the Shivalik ranges.
+Near Naugaon, you can witness some terraced land formations which are believed to have been formed here over a long period of time.
+The Tons River, a center for adventure water sports activities, is the largest tributary and drains a massive portion of the upper catchment area.
+It is said to hold more water than the main stream of the river.
+Rising from the Har Ki Dun valley, it later merges near Dehradun with Kalsi.
+Gracefully making its way downwards from Dehradun, it then crosses the famous Sikh pilgrimage destination of Ponta Sahib and finally reaches Tajewala in Haryana.

 Religious Significance